MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Experimental Evaluation

 \subsection{Key Result: Normalized Clone Accuracy}

-Table ~\ref{table:results} shows the accuracy of the clones obtained by attacking various target models using MAZE.
+Table~\ref{table:results} shows the clone-accuracy obtained by attacking various target models using MAZE.
 The numbers in brackets express the clone accuracy normalized to the accuracy of the target model being attacked.
-We also compare our results with three other model stealing attacks--\emph{KnockoffNets}, \emph{JBDA}, and \emph{Noise}.
-The best clone accuracy we obtain from each dataset is highlighted in bold.
+We also compare MAZE with existing MS attacks and highlight the best clone accuracy for each dataset in bold.
 Our results show that MAZE produces high accuracy clone models with a normalized accuracy greater than $0.90\times$ for all the target models under attack.
 In contrast, the baseline \emph{Noise} attack fails to produce high accuracy clone models for most of the datasets.

 Furthermore, the results from our attack also compare favorably against \emph{KnockoffNets} and \emph{JBDA}, both of which require access to some data.
 We find that the effectiveness of KnockoffNets is highly dependent on the surrogate data being used to query the target model.
 For example, using MNIST to attack FashionMNIST dataset results in a low accuracy clone model ($0.52\times$ target accuracy) as these datasets as visually dissimilar.
 However, using CIFAR-100 to query CIFAR-10 results in a high accuracy clone model ($0.89\times$ target accuracy) due to the similarities in the two datasets.
 JBDA seems to be effective for attacking simpler datasets like $FashionMNIST$, but the accuracy reduces when attacking more complex datasets.
 This is in part because JBDA produces queries that are highly correlated to the initial set of ``seed" examples, which sometimes results in worse performance even compared to noise (e.g. SVHN).
 By using the disagreement objective to train the generator, MAZE can generate queries that are more useful in training the clone model and result in higher accuracy of clones ($0.91\times$-$0.99\times$) compared to other attacks like JBDA ($0.13\times$-$0.69\times$) that use synthetic data.

-We study the sensitivity of MAZE to two attack parameters: 1.
+\ignore{We study the sensitivity of MAZE to two attack parameters: 1.
 Query budget ($Q$) and 2.
 Number of gradient estimation directions ($m$).
-We perform experiments by varying these parameters and study the dependence of the clone model accuracy obtained from our attack to these parameter values.
+We perform experiments by varying these parameters and study the dependence of the clone model accuracy obtained from our attack to these parameter values.}